Invisible Walls: Privacy-Preserving ISAC Empowered by Reconfigurable Intelligent Surfaces: Evaluation Result

 \subsection{Extended Experiments and Discussion}

-\textbf{Can the attacker succeed with a self-trained model?} In previous experiments, both the attacker and the legitimate sensing Rx used the same classifier that is trained on decrypted CSI.
-One might argue that the attacker's poor performance could stem from using a model trained on data that does not generalize well to the raw, unprocessed CSI observed by the attacker.
-To evaluate a stronger adversarial scenario, we consider an extreme case where the attacker independently collects a training dataset of undecrypted CSI, e.g., through long-term eavesdropping, and trains a classifier from scratch using only this data.
-As shown in Fig.~\ref{fig:loss_cnn}, when using the SignFi classifier, although the training loss steadily decreases with the SignFi classifier, the test loss continues to increase and the accuracy stays below 20~\!\%, highlighting a clear failure to learn meaningful representations from the CSI.
+\textbf{Can the attacker succeed with a self-trained model?} In previous experiments, both the attacker and the legitimate sensing Rx used the same classifier that is trained on CSI with masking. \revhyh{One might argue that the attacker's poor performance could stem from using a model that does not generalize well to the attacker's own raw eavesdropped CSI observations.
+To evaluate whether an attacker can bypass \name by training an adapted model, we consider an extreme case where the attacker independently collects a training dataset of raw CSI without demasking, e.g., through long-term eavesdropping, and trains a classifier using this dataset.} As shown in Fig.~\ref{fig:loss_cnn}, when using the SignFi classifier, although the training loss steadily decreases with the SignFi classifier, the test loss continues to increase and the accuracy stays below 20~\!\%, highlighting a clear failure to learn meaningful representations from the CSI.
 To rule out the possibility that this poor performance is due to limited model capacity, we further experiment with a more powerful ResNet-based classifier.
-As depicted in Fig.~\ref{fig:loss_resnet}, even with a deeper model, both training and test losses converge to a non-trivial lower bound, and the test accuracy remains consistently low.
-This outcome stems from the fact that, without access to the shared secret key, the attacker observes randomized CSI sequences for the same gesture under the proposed method.
-Such randomness disrupts the temporal and spatial consistency essential for effective model learning, rendering it nearly impossible to learn reliable patterns.
-Overall, these findings provide strong evidence of the privacy-preserving effectiveness of our proposed \name, even under enhanced threat models.
+As depicted in Fig.~\ref{fig:loss_resnet}, even with a deeper model, both training and test losses converge to a non-trivial lower bound, and the test accuracy remains consistently low. \revhyh{This outcome stems from the fact that, without access to the shared secret key, the attacker observes randomized CSI sequences for the same gesture under the proposed method.
+Such randomness disrupts the temporal and spatial consistency essential for effective model learning.
+Moreover, the RIS-induced variations are entangled with human-motion-induced variations and the selected RIS configurations vary over time, making long-term recording ineffective for recovering clean sensing patterns.} Overall, these findings provide strong evidence of the privacy-preserving effectiveness of our proposed \name, even under enhanced threat models.

 \textbf{Respiration monitoring.} To further validate the effectiveness of our proposed scheme, we extend the evaluation to a model-based sensing task: respiration monitoring, which relies on signal processing rather than AI-driven classification.
 Specifically, we adopt the method from~\cite{zeng2019farsense} to reconstruct the respiration waveform, using a commodity respiratory belt as the ground-truth (GT) reference.
 As shown in Fig.~\ref{fig:fig_waveform}, the legitimate sensing Rx can accurately recover the waveform.
 In contrast, the attacker affected by the perturbation introduced by the RIS, fails to reconstruct a reliable waveform.
 We further present the corresponding respiration spectrograms in Figs.~\ref{fig:fig_bre_rx} and~\ref{fig:fig_bre_attacker}.
 During the first 85 seconds, when the volunteer breathes normally, the legitimate Rx successfully tracks the respiration rate, whereas the attacker is unable to do so.
 In the following 25 seconds, the volunteer holds his/her breath.
 The legitimate Rx correctly detects the absence of respiration.
 In contrast, the attacker misinterprets the artificial CSI fluctuations caused by RIS as breathing signals, leading to false detections.
 These results demonstrate that \name not only defends against eavesdropping in classification-based applications but also preserves sensing fidelity in model-driven ones.
 This highlights the broad robustness and practical viability of our design.